eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/intro-hello-world.md

 ---
 title: Hello world
 tags: [getting_started]
-permalink: hello-world.html
+permalink: intro-hello-world.html
 ---

-After starting Ditto, we have an HTTP and WebSocket API for you Digital Twins at our hands.
+After [starting Ditto](installation-running.html), we have a HTTP and WebSocket API for you Digital Twins at our hands.

 ## Example

 Assume we want to create a Digital Twin for a car.
 The twin should hold static metadata and dynamic state data.
 The state data should change as often as its real world counterpart does.

-Those static and dynamic types of data are mapped in the Eclipse Ditto model to "attributes" (for static metadata) and "features" (for dynamic state data).
+Those static and dynamic types of data are mapped in the Ditto model to "attributes" (for static metadata) and "features" (for dynamic state data).
 A JSON representation of some metadata and state data could for example look like this:

 ```json